MichaelEdemRIC/CSCI401W-Fall2023--Team-Theta-/sprint reviews/sprint_review-3.md

 2. need more practice with coding in VS

-3 .members can speak up more often to drive further meetings
+3. members can speak up more often to drive further meetings